 Though it’s a guarantee that you’d lose only 30% of the callers, it still is a big slap to your brand image.
 It’s never good to leave a bad impression to any of your clients.
 Always remember how bad word-of-mouth can damage one’s reputation, especially now that we’re in a digital age.

-It’s no surprise that most prefer on hold messages over silence because they want to be entertained when they’ve got nothing else to do but to wait.
+It’s no surprise that most prefer phone answering message over silence because they want to be entertained when they’ve got nothing else to do but to wait.

-While you can’t convert each caller into actual buyers, it’s good to know that around 20% are willing to make a purchase based on messages on hold they hear.
+While you can’t convert each caller into actual buyers, it’s good to know that around 20% are willing to make a purchase based on phone answering messages they hear.
 Aside from establishing your brand to your callers on hold and giving them a level of customer service, you’re also making extra income which is really the primary goal of your business.